Smothered Mate & Stalemate

 - •Must be careful even when winning

-To avoid stalemate, always leave the opponent with legal moves.
+To avoid stalemate, always leave the opponent at least one legal move.

 💡Practical Tips